aws-deadline/deadline-cloud-worker-agent/docs/dev/architecture.md

 - **Configuration**: The program configuration resolved from command-line arguments, environment variables, and a config file.
 - **Worker**: Sets up the scheduler and monitoring for operating system, EC2 interruptions, and host metrics.
 - **WorkerScheduler**: Synchronizes with Deadline Cloud APIs to manage session life-cycles assigned by the service and report their status and progress back to the service.
 Monitors for service-initiated shutdowns.
-- **Session**: Manages the execution of individual sessions, including setup, monitoring, and cleanup.
+- **Session**: Manages the running of individual sessions, including setup, monitoring, and cleanup.
-- **SessionActionDefinition**: Defines the interface for session actions that can be executed within a session.
+- **SessionActionDefinition**: Defines the interface for session actions that can be run within a session.
 - **AWS Deadline Cloud Service**: The AWS Deadline Cloud service API endpoints
 - **CloudWatch Logs** The Amazon CloudWatch service API endpoints